yemsidolla/grafana/remote-agents/README.md

 # Remote Monitoring Agents

-This directory contains lightweight monitoring agents that collect data and send it to the central observability server.
+This directory contains Grafana Alloy agents that collect metrics and logs from remote servers and forward them to the central observability server.

 ## 🏗️ Architecture